pinskylab/Atlantic_croaker_range/README.md

 Illumina reads (low-coverage whole genome sequencing) for 400 individuals: BioProject PRJNA1457870 https://www.ncbi.nlm.nih.gov/bioproject/1457870.

 Genome assembly and annotation are available at: https://doi.org/10.6084/m9.figshare.33030167.

+Scripts for running processing and analyses can be found in the Scripts subdirectory (https://github.com/pinskylab/Atlantic_croaker_range/tree/main/Scripts)

+Input and output files can be found in the Files subdirectory (https://github.com/pinskylab/Atlantic_croaker_range/tree/main/Files)

 Genome assembly, pre-processing, mapping, and downstream analysis were run using Amarel, Rutgers University's high performance computing system.
 Statistical analysis was run using R v.4.3.2 on a MacBook Pro (Apple M3 Pro Chip with 36 GB memory).